Brothers Turn Two | Little Blue Truck Birthday Party

 • tidy + rotate toys

-• wash pillowcases + blankets
+• wash pillow covers + blankets

-• wipe down table
+• wipe down coffee table

 • dust lamp, decor, mantle, tv